cartigli/vault/xsorted()/III SQL/VIII Joins.md

 ORDER BY
 	de.emp_no;
 ```
 *We are making a Join of the two given tables over their common ground; dept_no.
 We also defined their aliases with From and Inner Join.
-The columns they are joined over need not be named the same.*
-	*In our practice set, the departments table had some Null values in both columns of its contents.
-Neither of either of these values are considered as only Non-Null matching values are in play.
-If there is a complete record in one table that is vacant in the other, it will not be shown*
-			*If the result set is empty, this simply means their are no relationships between the tables.*
+The columns they are joined over need not be named the same.
+In our practice set, the Departments table had Null values in both columns of its contents.
+Neither of either of these values are considered as only Non Null matching values are in play.
+If there is a complete record in one table that is vacant in the other, it will not be shown.
+If the result set is empty, this simply means their are no relationships between the tables.*

 LEFT JOIN
 A join of the components of the primary table in the join.
-	*It is akin to all the matching values of two tables plus all the values of the primary table that match no values from the secondary values | It is the overlapping region from the inner join in addition to the left outer circle of the diagram.*
+It is akin to all the matching values of two tables plus all the values of the primary table that match no values from the secondary values | It is the overlapping region from the inner join in addition to the left outer circle of the diagram.

 ```tikz
 \begin{document}
 \begin{tikzpicture}